-“We envision a situation where all South Sudanese individuals and communities can improve their living standards, coexist peacefully and enjoy their fundamental human rights”.
+“We envision a situation where all individuals and communities can improve their living standards, coexist peacefully and enjoy their fundamental human rights”.

 “We work to save lives, alleviate sufferings of disadvantaged communities, and support them in developing and implementing new innovative ideas to boost socio-economic growth and eradicate extreme poverty”.

-- To protect and promote human rights, stability and effective governance, and encourage peaceful co-existence among South Sudanese communities;
+• Protect and promote human rights, stability and effective governance, and encourage peaceful co-existence among individuals and communities.

-- To provide education opportunities and long-life learning for South Sudanese children and young people;
+• Provide education opportunities and long-life learning for vulnerable, disadvantaged and conflict-affected children and young people.

-- To build capacity of local actors, and strengthen partnership with other humanitarian and development actors, to ensure long –term, sustainable development.
+• Build capacity of local actors, and strengthen partnership with other humanitarian and development actors, to ensure long-term, sustainable development.

 - Competence, Excellence and Professionalism: LCED ensures competence, excellence and professionalism by employing qualified and committed staff members, and by continuously investing in professional growth and capacity building.